openxla/stablehlo/docs/generated/stablehlo_passes.md

 ### `-stablehlo-legalize-composite-to-call`

-_Replaces composite ops with a call to their decomposition_
+_Replaces composite ops with a call to their decomposition._

 Replaces composite ops with a call to their decomposition, e.g. the below: